jeff-abe-98/Taxi-Trips/Pipeline Prototype/planning.md

 #### Yellow Taxi & Green Taxi
 -  [x] Attributing each ride with a taxi zone
+-  [x] Loads regions from database
+-  [ ] Edit processing to use spatial joins instead of going row by row
+    - This can be done by re-writing the attribute zones function in etl.transform, to take in a gdf, and a regions gdf, should return the joined result of these two
+    - Pre-processing will require creating a dataframe with Point objects for the start and end point instead of the lat, long coords.
+These will be grabbed from one gdf, and joined back together using the original index

 ### Date Dimensions
 -  [x] Create a table of all distinct dates truncated to the hour